suika2engine/suika2/README.md

 This software is released under the MIT license.
 There is no restriction on distribution and or modification of the Suika2 Source Code.

-This project will not be commercialized in the future and please use with confidence.
+This project will never be commercialized in the future.
+Please use Suika2 with confidence.

 ## Contribution